DanielGodoyGalindo/python-exercises/readme.md

     </li>
 </ul>

-<p>I'll be updating this repository with new exercises as I learn new features of this language👍</p>
+<p>I'll be updating this repository with new exercises as I learn new features 👍</p>